-Consider how most of us see the aging of our body in relation to our identity: Most of us try to deny the age of our body in one respect or another.
-Older adults try to act younger.
+This contradiction of aging is seen throughout society.
+Older adults try to act and look younger.
 As we age, we want to be more youthful.
-Meanwhile, children want to be teenagers and teenagers want to be adults.
+Meanwhile, kids want to be older.
+Children want to be teenagers and teenagers want to be adults.

 Don't ask her ageIt's not nice to ask an adult woman her age: She wants to hide her age.
-Many women will even deny their age.
+Many women will even deny their age if it is announced.

 It is for this reason that "age-defying" products are a billion-dollar business.